-Defining what is a short term marriage is important because it can affect your divorce settlement agreement.
+Defining a short marriage divorce is important because it can affect your divorce settlement agreement.

-Here's why mediation is the best option for a short marriage divorce.
+Here's why mediation is the best option for a divorce after short marriage.

 “Better to find out now before you have kids.”